Tender and juicy with a simple and quick homemade sauce, this dairy-free Healthy Meatball Recipe is big on flavor, but low on fuss.

 Your family will love these dairy-free meatballs because they are succulent and saucy, yet still better for you.
 They have around only 350 calories per serving and reheat perfectly for leftovers and meal prep throughout the week.

-I’ve been on a mission to bring you more healthy ground turkey meals, and these Easy Turkey Meatballs are another one that I’m pretty dang excited about.
+I've been on a mission to bring you more healthy ground turkey meals, and this healthy meatball recipe is another one that I'm pretty dang excited about.

 The kind of excited I get when I whip up a batch and realize I have delicious leftovers to enjoy for the rest of the week.
 To know that for at least a few meals I can enjoy some healthy food without any more of the work.

 And not even because these meatballs are hard to make.
 More because I loathe doing dishes and feel bad putting Chris through that misery too.

 And why not get the best bang for my energy buck in the kitchen?
 Why not go for easy meals that I can whip together in less than 40 minutes and get 6 hearty servings out of?

 Add all these features to a ground turkey meatball recipe that serves well with almost any side (really!) and you have a keeper on your hands.
 At least, it's been a keeper us and I'm hoping that it will become the same for you, too.